Set (music)

 A set by itself does not necessarily possess any additional structure, such as an ordering or permutation.
-Nevertheless, it is often musically important to consider sets that are equipped with an order relation (called segments); in such contexts, bare sets are often referred to as "unordered", for the sake of emphasis.
+Nevertheless, it is often musically important to consider sets that are equipped with an order relation (called segments); in such contexts, bare sets are often referred to as unordered, for the sake of emphasis.

-Two-element sets are called dyads, three-element sets trichords (occasionally "triads", though this is easily confused with the traditional meaning of the word triad).
-Sets of higher cardinalities are called tetrachords (or tetrads), pentachords (or pentads), hexachords (or hexads), heptachords (heptads or, sometimes, mixing Latin and Greek roots, "septachords"), octachords (octads), nonachords (nonads), decachords (decads), undecachords, and, finally, the dodecachord.

 A time-point set is a duration set where the distance in time units between attack points, or time-points, is the distance in semitones between pitch classes.

+Names

+Sets of two elements are called dyads, while three-element sets are called trichords (occasionally triads, though this is easily confused with the traditional meaning of the word).
+Sets of higher cardinalities are called tetrachords, pentachords, hexachords, heptachords, octachords, nonachords, decachords, undecachords, and dodecachords.
+They are also called tetrads, pentads, hexads, heptads (or sometimes, mixing Latin and Greek roots, septachords), octads, nonads, and decads.

 Serial

-In the theory of serial music, however, some authors (notably Milton Babbitt) use the term "set" where others would use "row" or "series", namely to denote an ordered collection (such as a twelve-tone row) used to structure a work.
-These authors speak of "twelve tone sets", "time-point sets", "derived sets", etc. (See below.)
-This is a different usage of the term "set" from that described above (and referred to in the term "set theory").
+In the theory of serial music, however, some authors (notably Milton Babbitt) use the term set where others would use row or series, namely to denote an ordered collection (such as a twelve-tone row) used to structure a work.
+These authors speak of twelve-tone sets, time-point sets, derived sets, etc. (see below.)
+This is a different usage of the term set from that described above (and referred to in the term "set theory").

 For these authors, a set form (or row form) is a particular arrangement of such an ordered set: the prime form (original order), inverse (upside down), retrograde (backwards), and retrograde inverse (backwards and upside down).

 A derived set is one which is generated or derived from consistent operations on a subset, for example Webern's Concerto, Op.24, in which the last three subsets are derived from the first:

-This can be represented numerically as the integers 0 to 11:
+The twelve-tone scale can be represented numerically as the integers 0 to 11, subject to modular arithmetic: